 (.
 Zach followed our tradition of slicing off the ribs in one fell swoop, then carved the joint thickly after it’s 15 minute rest.
 The meat was perfect.
 In fact it was a terrific meal and there were no arguments, tantrums or bad moments (that I know of) and The B and I left with Red, stumbling into the rain with a doggy back of slices of beef, a carton of horseradish and cheese.
 Very much later, I discovered we had just enough beef for two humungous sandwiches.
 As I scoffed, a photo of grandson Caspar and his first toasted sandwich made in my Christmas gift to him of a shiny, chrome very luxe toasted sandwich maker was sent by his mum.

 Discover half a butternut squash lurking under other things in the bottom of the fridge.
 It led to a golden soup for lunch.
 Didn’t bother to peel it, but chunked and oiled it and roasted it alongside unpeeled onion and garlic then liquidized everything (onion and garlic peeled) with chicken stock from the freezer.
 The subtly creamy bowlful was delicious seasoned with a dash of Tabasco and enriched by a serving criss-cross of truffle oil.
 Perfect with slivers of dense Keen’s Cheddar and buttered sourdough.
-I will search for my scribbled notes and post the recipe on Recipes; it’s so simple and so good.
+I’ve just deciphered my scribbled notes for Roasted Butternut Soup with Truffle Oil, do check out the recipe.

 Tonight The B is reading a Lesson as part of the Garrick Christmas Carol Service, so lucky me gets to sit right at the front of my favourite Church, the so-called Actor’s Church in Covent Garden.
 Simply but stunningly designed by Inigo Jones, the rich heritage of St Paul’s Covent Garden is palpable, most recently for me at the deeply moving and extremely entertaining celebration of the life of restaurateur Laurence Isaacson, whose memory lives on around the corner at L’Escargot.
 The service included all my favourite carols and we walked around the corner afterwards for a magnificent buffet supper at the Garrick.
 The highlight as far as I was concerned, was a huge range of English charcuterie, particularly the fennel seed salami – finocchiona – possibly from www.hampshiresalami.co.uk.
 Told chef Clive Howe who fussed in the background resplendent in his tall toque about the British Charcuterie Awards taking place in mid-July and suggested a tasting for Garrick members.